 This program will support MBTA communities seeking to comply with the new provision in the $262 million Economic Development Bond Bill of 2021.
 The bill included modifications to the state's zoning act (Chapter 40A, Section 18), adding a new section (3A) which directs 175 MBTA communities to adopt zoning where multi-family housing is permitted by right.

-To support community understanding and compliance, MHP's will provide technical assistance for MBTA Communities, in collaboration with Department of Housing and Community Development (DHCD) and the Massachusetts Department of Transportation.
+On Aug.
+10, 2022, the state released final guidelines for the new law.
+To help MBTA communities comply with the new law, MHP's will provide technical assistance in collaboration with Department of Housing and Community Development (DHCD) and the Massachusetts Department of Transportation.

 The 3A-TA program components will include: